JamieHeather/stitchr/README.md

 Non-templated based are assigned by taking the most common nucleotide triplet for a given amino acid, in a provided codon usage file.

-Codon usage files are provided for humans and mice, and can be found in the `Data/kazusa/` directory.
-Their contents are taken straight from the default Kazusa [human](https://www.kazusa.or.jp/codon/cgi-bin/showcodon.cgi?species=9606) (Homo sapiens [gbpri]: 93487) and [mouse](https://www.kazusa.or.jp/codon/cgi-bin/showcodon.cgi?species=10090) (Mus musculus [gbrod]: 53036) entries.
-Alternative files can be provided, but must be in the same format (e.g. those provided by [HIVE](https://hive.biochemistry.gwu.edu/dna.cgi?cmd=refseq_processor&id=569942)), and named according to the common species name used for the rest of the data.
+Codon usage files are provided for all species for which data is available on the the [Kazusa website](https://www.kazusa.or.jp/), and can be found in the `Data/kazusa/` directory.
+Alternative files can be provided, but must be in the same format (e.g. those provided by [HIVE](https://hive.biochemistry.gwu.edu/dna.cgi?cmd=refseq_processor&id=569942)), and named according to the common species name used for the rest of the data and placed in that directory if not specified using the `-cu / --codon_usage` flag.
 U/T can be used interchangeably, as all U bases will be replaced with T anyway.

-If no species-specific codon usage file is found the script will default to use the human file.
+If no species-specific codon usage file is found the script will default to using the human file.

 #### Preferred allele files